vinfea/openshift-ckan/docs/christa.md

 This section will only point out configurations you **must** take note of and likely customize before CKAN will run on your cluster, as well as notes for customizing credentials.

+First, we'll use the value of the route you copied earlier.
+Inside values.yaml, ckan.env.CKAN_SITE_URL must be set to "https://" concatenated with your route.
+For example, if your route is `ckan-incineroar-landorus.com`, set `CKAN_SITE URL = "https://ckan-incineroar-landorus.com"`.

-Inside values.yaml, you'll notice that both ckan.deployment.image and ckan-worker.deployment.image point to an image in a private quay repository.
+Still in values.yaml, you'll notice that both ckan.deployment.image and ckan-worker.deployment.image point to an image in a private quay repository.
 If you are unable access this repository, you can build the image for yourself using the files in the /ckan-base folder.
 Use the following command if you're building with Docker:

 ```
 docker build -t ckan-base-image --build-arg XLOADER_VERSION=2.2.0 --build-arg TZ=UTC --platform linux/amd64 .